 I present you with one such image:

 Plus: where did the stuffing of the blind into his tracksuit take place?
 Did he take the blinds to the toilet?
 Did no one see him do that?
 How was he bending his knee to walk if he had the blind down his leg?
-What's he thinking when he's looking in the mirror in the lift?
+What's he thinking when he's looking in the mirror in the elevator?
 Is there a hint of regret in his eyes?
-Or, as I like to believe, is he thinking, 'You've done it again, you bloody genius!'
+Or, as I like to believe, is he thinking, 'You've done it again, you god damn genius!'